amno1/st/README.md

 ## How to configure dynamically with Xresources

-xrdb patch is removed in this build, so you can't use Xresources.
+You can't! :-) Xresource patch is removed in this build.
 I don't switch themes or care much about terminal colours honestly, so I don't find this very usefull.
 I would rather spare my cpu of parsing xrdb settings.

-My current configuration for colours is Solarized dark, font used is Anonymour Pro at size 18 (because I am old and have problems with tiny terminal fonts).
 Alpha is set to be completely opaque, but you can easily change this by passing command line argument, for example: st -A 0.8, or just recompile with desired alpha.
 The `alpha` value (for transparency) goes from `0` (transparent) to `1`